grigi/gametome/README.md

         * Removing empty comments, and attaching children to parent
     * Not Handling:
         * spam detection
-* Implementing Game & News pages and comments (not rendering threaded yet, or counting threaded comments yet either)
+* Import of Company/Author, with links to games
+* URL rewriting (games/news/comments):
+    * Handling:
+    	* Detects urls that links to games & Rewriting of valid urls that link to a game
+    	* Detect image urls
-* Fulltext search
+    * Not Handling:
+        * Handling of images and/or thumbnails
+* News, Game, and Company pages with comments (comments not threaded yet)
-    * Using Haystack
+* Fulltext search Using Haystack & Whoosh
-    * Plan to use a proper indexer, such as Solr or Xapian

 What still needs to be done: